-1. Safeguarded Green Zone, unless: • the required blockage(s) of the line(s) are not available or • the time required to take the line blockage is disproportionate Safeguarded 2 Fenced Green Zone, unless: the required blockage(s) of the line(s) are not available or the time required to erect and dismantle fencing is disproportionate Fenced 3 Separated Green Zone, unless: the required blockage(s) of the line(s) are not available or the time required to set up a separated Green Zone is disproportionate Site Warden Warning 4 Red Zone with warning given by Automatic Track Warning System (ATWS), unless: the time required to plan, install and remove ATWS is disproportionate or the required equipment is not available or the equipment is not suitable for the location (see NOTE 7 below) 5 Red Zone with warning by Train Operated Warning System (TOWS), supplemented where necessary by other methods of warning, unless: Equipment Warning TOWS is not available at the location or does not provide an adequate warning for the work 6 Red Zone with warning given by Lookout Operated Warning System (LOWS), unless: the time required to plan, install and remove LOWS is disproportionate or the required equipment is not available 7 Red Zone with warning given by one or more Lookouts or COSS/IWA working alone and looking out for him/ herself.
-Lookout Warning THIS SHALL ALWAYS BE REGARDED AS THE LAST RESORT
+Safeguarded Green Zone, unless: the required blockage(s) of the line(s) are not available or Safeguarded . the time required to take the line blockage is disproportionate 2.
+Fenced Green Zone, unless: • the required blockage(s) of the line(s) are not available or Fenced the time required to erect and dismantle fencing is disproportionate 3.
+Separated Green Zone, unless: Site Warden the required blockage(s) of the line(s) are not available or • the time required to set up a separated Green Zone is Warning disproportionate 4.
+Red Zone with warning given by Automatic Track Warning System (ATWS), unless: • the time required to plan, install and remove ATWS is disproportionate or the required equipment is not available or • the equipment is not suitable for the location (see NOTE 7 below) 5.
+Red Zone with warning by Train Operated Warning Equipment System (TOWS), supplemented where necessary by Warning other methods of warning, unless: · TOWS is not available at the location or does not provide an adequate warning for the work 6.
+Red Zone with warning given by Lookout Operated Warning System (LOWS), unless: the time required to plan, install and remove LOWS is disproportionate or herself.